martinkilmartin/Introduction-To-Algorithms/README.md

 ## 3. Merge Sort
-> Recursive Algorithm a.k.a. divide-and-conquer(and-combine) algorithm
+> Recursive Algorithm a.k.a. divide-and-conquer(and-combine) algorithm Pseudocode
 > * **Divide** the **problem** into *sub-problems*
 > * **Conquer** recursively solve the *smallest* sub-problems
 > * **Combine** the *sub-solutions* into the **solution**